 The trip was a hit for many reasons, but some of my favorite moments were cruising in the car (for 20 + hours) with the gals.
 We laughed, we fought (as in physically brawled), and talked and talked and talked some more.
 It was a much needed and treasured trip.

 Travel tips: Take a minivan.
 Check the weather before you leave.
 Take turns playing music.
 Make sure all your rest stops are at Stripes; they have top notch commodes!

 Below you will see a sampling of images from our time in Marfa proper.
 Enjoy!

-I'm Nicole - photographer, teacher, plant mama, thrill seeker, and maker.
+I'm Nicole - photographer, teacher, plant mama and maker.
 I am interested in experiencing and sharing life's intimate and wild moments.